MrAhile/K8s-CKA/2-Workloads/daemonset.md

 log-m8q56   1/1     Running   0          5s    10.38.0.3   worker2   <none>           <none>
 ```

-4. Verify the pod can stream the node's log
+4. Verify the Pod can stream the node's log

-Get the log of one of the DaemonSet pod:
+Get the log of one of the DaemonSet's Pod:

 ```
 k logs 2l2zz
 ```

-Or the logs of all DaemonSet pods at once
+Or the logs of all DaemonSet Pods at once

 ```
 k logs ds/log